rstacks/corCTF2024-writeup/web/rock-paper-scissors_UNFINISHED/README.md

 });
 ```

-- My idea was to send a ton of POST requests to /play in an attempt to get my score past
-1336.
-I would then access /flag to get the flag.
+- My idea was to send a ton of POST requests to <code>/play</code> in an attempt to get my score past 1336.
+I would then access <code>/flag</code> to get the flag.

-- I intercepted one of the post-game POST requests with BurpSuite to see how it was formatted.
+- I intercepted one of the post-game POST requests with [Burp Suite](https://portswigger.net/burp/communitydownload) to see how it was formatted.
 Then,
-I wrote a Python script to send POST requests repeatedly with the same rock paper scissors move
+I wrote a [Python script](winner.py) to send POST requests repeatedly with the same rock paper scissors move
 believing that this would eventually result in enough wins to see the flag.
 Unfortunately,
 I was not able to get the flag this way.